Classification of Periodic Variable Stars with Novel Cyclic-Permutation Invariant Neural Networks: Results

 \subsection{Comparison to published methods and results}

 We first consider the time-space RNN and RF results recently published in \cite{becker_scalable_2020}. \cite{becker_scalable_2020} presents OGLE-III classification results with their time-space GRU and an RF baseline with the \cite{nun_fats_2015} features.
-The Becker et al.~time-space GRU work groups each full OGLE-III light curve with a moving window of size 50 and stride 25, whereby the effective sequence length is reduced by a factor of 25, thus alleviating the vanishing gradient problem.
+The Becker et al.~time-space GRU work groups each full OGLE-III light curve with a moving window of size 50 and stride 25, whereby the effective sequence length is reduced by a factor of 25.
+This reduction alleviates the so-called vanishing gradient problem \citep{hochreiter_long_1997} which limits the sequence length that the RNN could be effectively trained on.
 To facilitate this comparison, we have used the same OGLE-III data selection as their work (Section \ref{sec:ogle}).
 Since a $L>300$ requirement has been applied to their OGLE-III data selection, we trained the iTCN/iResNet on $L=300$ segments, and average classifications on $L=300$ segments for each full light curve during testing.
 As seen in Table \ref{tab:classification_ogle}, the cyclic-permutation invariant networks outperform both results.
 The invariant network accuracies are significantly higher for most classes, reducing error rates by as much as 69\% for the minority classes.
-We find this result to be critically important, as the hard-to-classify minority classes are tend to be the least well-understood and often are the most interesting to identify for further study.
+We find this result to be critically important, as the hard-to-classify minority classes tend to be the least well-understood and often are the most interesting to identify for further study.
+In particular, the largest error rate reductions against RF are seen in Eclipsing Binaries, Delta Scuti, and Semi-Regular Variables, which are important both for accurate tests of stellar evolution models (e.g. \citealt{guinan_eclipsing_2000,torres_absolute_2002}) and for precision probes of distance (e.g. \citealt{bonanos_first_2006,mcnamara_2007,north_vlt_2012}).

 Additionally, \cite{naul_recurrent_2018} published RF benchmark accuracies for the MACHO dataset of 90.50\% with the \cite{richards_machine-learned_2011} features and 88.98\% with the \cite{kim_package_2016} features.
 While we have use the same MACHO dataset as \cite{naul_recurrent_2018}, our results are not directly comparable because \cite{naul_recurrent_2018} preformed randomised train/test split on the $L=200$ segmented light curves, which have caused different versions of the same light curve to exist in both training and test split, resulting in information leakage and thus a higher accuracy.